eavestn/interview-challenges/architecture/payment-processing-platform.md

 ### Criteria For Failure

-Areas of weakness in a solution are:
+Areas of weakness in a solution include:

 - [ ] The inability to describe the motivation or reasoning behind a particular system component.
+- [ ] Incompleteness in thought.

 ## Interview Format